Here are the people who make it happen

 Ben Jupp is a Director at Social Finance.
 He leads Social Finance’s work on investment in health and social care, as well as supporting commissioners develop their full range of services.

 Prior to joining Social Finance in 2011, Ben was Director of Public Services Strategy at the Cabinet Office.
 In that role Ben led work across Government to improve public services, such as through developing more personalised health and education services and shifting more transactional services on-line.
 In the civil service, he has also been Director of the Office of the Third Sector in the Cabinet Office, responsible for policy and support for the voluntary and community sector and social enterprises, and head of strategy at the Home Office.

 Ben’s previous experience includes leading research on welfare, health and regeneration policy at the think tank Demos and working in the NHS.
 He is a senior visiting fellow at the Nuffield Trust and involved in the management of a number of local public services.

-Beth Green (on maternity leave) - Associate Director
+Beth Green - Associate Director

-Carlotta Mathieu - Analyst
+Carlotta Mathieu - Associate